Call Sales: (866) 382-5932, option 2

 Please check back frequently for announcements on our progress and the most recent MIPS/MACRA news and information!

 MACRA is the Medicare Access and CHIP Reauthorization Act of 2015 aims to change how clinicians are paid: it ended the Sustainable Growth Rate formula and implemented changes to pay clinicians based on quality, instead of volume, of care.
-MACRA allows clinicians to choose two tracks for getting paid: MIPS or Advanced APMs.
+MACRA created the Quality Payment Program (QPP), which CMS says will improve Medicare "by helping you focus on care quality and the one thing that matters most -- making patients healthier."

-MIPS is a quality program that scores providers based on four categories and uses those scores to determine any adjustment in 2019 Medicare Part B payments.
-The following four categories make up the MIPS program
+MIPS scores providers based on four categories and uses those scores to determine payment payments.
+Those four categories are:

 Clinician performance will be measured annually and will be made available to the public via CMS.
 MIPS payment adjustments will apply to Medicare Part B payments starting in 2019, based on 2017 performance reporting.